 A shared past/present/future dilemma in the professional space is what I learned from yesterday, which job is available today, and what to know for tomorrow.
 It gets more complicated as career and family building kicks in and is even more stressful as people age.
 Suppose you can imagine the past, present, and future as building blocks in a stack.
-The future blocks are at the bottom, a present block is in the middle, and the past blocks are at the top.
-Also, imagine that the number of blocks in the past, present, and future equal the years of experience.
+The future blocks are at the bottom, the present is in the middle, and the past is at the top.
+Also, imagine that the number of past, present, and future blocks equals the years of experience.
 We can then come up with some ideas.
 If you have been in the industry for a long time, the past blocks will put more weight over the present and the future blocks underneath.
 Since we cannot predict the years of experience in the future, we can forecast according to the time left until we hit the retirement age.
-Those that have a reasonably short past career will have a lot of future blocks ahead.
-Conversely, those who have amassed a long career in the past will have fewer future blocks than the past.
+Those with a reasonably short past career will have a lot of future blocks ahead.
+Conversely, those who have amassed a long career in the past will have fewer future blocks than in the past.
 In between the past and future blocks, the present block is one block that can make or break the stack.

-So what do you do if you want an illuminating past, a less fragile present, and a healthy stack towards the future?
-We can’t change the number of blocks that we stack as our experience throughout our lives from past, present, and future, but we can influence its quality.
+So what do you do if you want an illuminating past, a less fragile present, and a healthy stack toward the future?
+We can’t change the number of blocks we stack as our experience throughout our lives from past, present, and future, but we can influence its quality.
 Think of playing constructive-building Minecraft rather than destructive-style Fortnite.
 Which type of blocks do you want to build - gold, steel, wood, shiny, cracked?
 How do you want them stacked?
 Horizontally, vertically, or both?
-Do you want to build a castle or a fort, or a pyramid?
-Do you want something that is a work of art or science or a hybrid?
-Do you want to spend a lot of time making every block perfect or have fun stacking things?
+Do you want to build a castle, a fort, or a pyramid?
+Do you want something that is a work of art, science, or a hybrid?
+Do you want to spend much time making every block perfect or have fun stacking things?
 The ideas can go on and on.
 Last, play Minecraft as your career-building strategy.
-Stop wasting time destroying things as in Fornite.
+Stop wasting time destroying things, as in Fortnite.